Timeline: Ireland and abortion

 It means the life of the woman and the unborn are seen as equal.

-1992 - a court case and referendum
+1992 - The X case, and another referendum

 A 14-year-old suicidal rape victim is initially prevented by the courts from travelling to England to terminate her pregnancy.
 It is a controversy that will become known as the X Case.